-• The overall responsible operator had been designated for each subsystem.

-James Learn is the designated overall responsible operator for the Foreman drinking water system.

-- Operators in charge had been designated for all subsystems which comprised the drinking-water system. - All operators possessed the required certification. - Only certified operators made adjustments to the treatment equipment.
+- The overall responsible operator had been designated for each subsystem. - James Learn is the designated overall responsible operator for the South Bruce Peninsula drinking water systems. - Operators in charge had been designated for all subsystems which comprised the drinking-water system. - All activities that were undertaken by uncertified persons in the DW subsystems were overseen by persons having the prescribed qualifications. - Records provided by the OA for review indicate that licenced operators appear to be the only persons who are adjusting water treatment equipment and processes at the water treatment plant. - All operators possessed the required certification. - Records provided by the OA for review indicate that licenced operators appear to be the only persons who are adjusting water treatment equipment and processes at the water treatment plant. - Only certified operators made adjustments to the treatment equipment. - An adequately licenced operator was designated to act in place of the overall responsible operator when the overall responsible operator was unable to act.